orangutanrider/GDPAbertayUndergrad-Honours/README.md

 The source code is split among a number of Rust projects, most of them are small prototypes created for learning purposes.
 Of interest is N8, where the final build was built from.

 ## ART405 ART410
 ART405 and ART410 were joint modules for the honours project, during my time at Abertay as an undergrad (2020-2024) (student number: 2002607).
 They spanned across the duration of year 4 (ART405 term 1, and ART410 term 2).
 Submissions were in May.
-Supervisors were allocated to students during ART410, my supervisor was Alexander Tarvet.
+Supervisors were allocated to students during ART410, my supervisor was Alexander Tarvet (who helped a bunch, thanks for that).

 The official learning outcomes are as follows:
 1. Manage and deliver a major research project that demonstrates critical engagement with their selected subject and that seeks to address self-selected research questions